Unraveling the Chaos: the emergence of van den hooven’s unique art style

 I ended up modifying the original heart as I wanted to make it simpler, almost like an icon, a symbol or a logo even.
 I only did that after I did some of my first A5 studies.

+At that point, I was really only missing the nose and the mouth.
+So I added them too.
 In other words, I didn’t just look at somebody and ‘see’ organs all over the place instead of where their face should be.
 I think that is very important.